mamba-org/resolvo/README.md

 [crates-badge]: https://img.shields.io/crates/v/resolvo.svg

 Resolvo implements a fast package resolution algorithm based on CDCL SAT solving.
-If resolvo is unable to find a solution it outputs a human readable error message:
+If resolvo is unable to find a solution it outputs a human-readable error message:

 ```
 The following packages are incompatible